What is population health science? How is it different from public health?

 We're the best of two world-class institutions

 DPHS is unique in that its degrees are housed within and granted by Duke's Graduate School, but it is also a department of the Duke School of Medicine.
-It is representative of the Graduate School's commitment to graduate programs defined by maximum personal attention, smaller classes, and flexible programs of study designed to meet students' needs.
-DPHS students also have access to the vast array of professional development and student resources the Graduate School offers.
-Additionally, as part of the Duke School of Medicine, we offer a robust network of connections to clinical faculty and partnerships, both with other renowned Duke institutions, such as the Duke Clinical Research Institute, the Margolis Center for Health Policy, the Duke Cancer Institute, and the Duke Global Health Institute, as well as with outside organizations, such as the Durham VA Health Care System.
+It is representative of the Graduate School's commitment to programs defined by maximum personal attention, smaller classes, and flexible programs of study designed to meet the students' needs.
+DPHS students also have access to the vast array of professional development and student resources offered by the Graduate School.
+Additionally, as part of the Duke School of Medicine, we offer a robust network of connections to clinical faculty and partnerships, with other renowned Duke institutions, such as the Duke Clinical Research Institute, the Margolis Center for Health Policy, the Duke Cancer Institute, and the Duke Global Health Institute, as well as with outside organizations, such as the Durham VA Health Care System.

 How do I apply for the MS in Population Health Sciences?

 Applications for the MS in Population Health Sciences are submitted via the Duke Graduate School.
 Please review their website for application details.
 Please do not send any application materials to the department.

 Below is a list of documents and information the Duke Graduate School requires.

 - Statement of purpose